AR942/ML-pipeline/README.md

 >mlflow ui --host http://127.0.0.1:5000

-troubleshoot : if you get mflow connexion error run this on your terminal
+Troubleshoot : if you get mflow connexion error run this on your terminal

 >pkill -f gunicorn